Skip to main content

 Update dependencies

-To update a dependency, you can usebun update <package>.
-This will update the dependency to the latest version that satisfies the semver range specified in package.json.
+bun update <package> updates a dependency to the latest version that satisfies the semver range in package.json.

 terminal